Qabbout/Courizer/README.md

 ### Disclaimer

-The application is not released for iOS yet, I need an apple developer account for this :/.
+The application is not released for iOS yet, I need an apple developer account for  that.